laravel-notification-channels/webpush/README.md

 ## Usage

-Now you can use the channel in your `via()` method inside the notification and send a web push notification:
+Now you can use the channel in your `via()` method inside the notification and send a generic web push notification:

 ```php
 use Illuminate\Notifications\Notification;